inoxlang/inox/README.md

 })
 ```

-Since most Inox types are constrained to be [serializable](#serializability) no translation layer is
+Objects can be directly added to and retrieved from the database.\
-needed to add/retrieve objects to/from the database.
+This is made possible by the fact that most Inox types are constrained to be [serializable](#serializability).

 ```
 new_user = {name: "John"}